 If an employee needs to extend the break period and does so without the employer's authorization, the extended time may not be compensable.
 Unlike break periods, meal times (usually 30 or more minutes) are ordinarily not compensable.
 However, to remain unpaid, the employee must be completely relieved from duty for the purpose of eating regular meals and must not be required to perform any duties while eating.
-See State Meal and Rest Break Requirements - Chart; Determine if an Employee Must Be Paid for Meal Breaks; Determine if an Employee Must Be Paid for Rest Breaks; and Employee Management > Employee Handbooks - Work Rules - Employee Conduct.
+See Meal and Rest Break Requirements by State; Determine If an Employee Must Be Paid for Meal Breaks; Determine If an Employee Must Be Paid for Rest Breaks; Employee Management > Employee Handbooks - Work Rules - Employee Conduct.

 The majority of states have enacted meal or rest period laws.
 However, the requirements vary in terms of who must be offered breaks, under what circumstances breaks must be given and whether the breaks are compensable.
 As examples: